docb/csound-web-gatsby-react-bootstrap-starter/README.md

 1.  **Create a site.**

     ```shell
-    # create a new Gatsby site using the hello-world starter
+    # create a new Gatsby site using the csound-web-gatsby-react-bootstrap-starter starter
     gatsby new my_new_csound_web_project https://github.com/docb/csound-web-gatsby-react-bootstrap-starter
     ```
 1.  **Start developing.**